-In most situations, packs will have been placed in your nose to control postoperative bleeding.
+In certain situations, packs my have been placed in the nose to control postoperative bleeding.
 Your doctor will tell you when you are expected to return to the office to have these removed.
 You need to call the office to schedule this postoperative appointment.
 Please arrange for someone to drive you to and from the office for this first visit.
 You should eat a light meal before coming, and avoid taking excessive pain medications.
 You will also have several subsequent office visits to asses healing, remove crusts, and insure a speedy recovery.
 Your nose will probably be tender after surgery, so we will spray your nose with a special numbing medication before removing crusts.
-Immediately after the nasal packs are removed you should use a saline nasal spray such as "Ocean Spray" several times per day to prevent crusts from forming in your nose.